JustinFourie1993/Battle-ships/README.md

 # Battle-ships
 Battleships is a terminal game, wich runs in the Code Institute mock terminal on Heroku.
-In the game you take turns against the computer makng attempts to find, and sink the ships on the opponents board.
+In the game you take turns against the computer making attempts to find, and sink the ships on the opponents board.
 [Try it out here!](https://battle-ships-by-justin-f9c8a95e0da7.herokuapp.com/)

 ![A mockup of deployed game](/assets/images/mockup.png)